Sherman-Chen/solid-infinity/README.md

-#infinity and beyond
+##infinity and beyond
-testing out the new FlatList RN component, and also the bootstrapesque React-Native-Elements package
+testing out the new FlatList RN component specifically the pull-to-refresh, and infinite scrolling and also checking out the bootstrapesque React-Native-Elements package

+shout out to handlebar labs for the tutorial!

 ![](https://github.com/Sherman-Chen/solid-infinity/blob/master/assets/part1.gif)
 ![](https://github.com/Sherman-Chen/solid-infinity/blob/master/assets/part2.gif)